unimails/unimail-cs-sdk/README.md

 check the host and key is ok

-4. UnimailError client.SendEmailAsync(string receiver,string subject, string content)
+4. Task<UnimailError> client.SendEmailAsync(string receiver,string subject, string content)

 send email to receiver. if you have many receiver, you can concat the receiver by ";" or use BatchSendEmail

-5. UnimailError client.BatchSendEmailAsync(List<string> receivers,string subject,string content)
+5. Task<UnimailError> client.BatchSendEmailAsync(List<string> receivers,string subject,string content)

 like SendEmail, but receivers is a slice